toji/webgpu-gltf-case-study/index.md

 </details><br/>

-Most of the time you wont need to specify ALL of that, you can rely on the defaults in many situations or a particular piece of state simply won't apply.
+Most of the time you won't need to specify ALL of that.
+You can oftern rely on defaults or a particular piece of state simply won't apply.
 But it's still a lot to cram into one object!

 ### Where do all those values come from?

-First off, there's a lot of values in a Render Pipeline that are informed the **rendering technique** your app is using.
+There's a lot of values in a Render Pipeline that are informed the **rendering technique** your app is using.
 Color target formats, multisampling, and depth/stencil settings are all most likely dictated by the structure of your renderer and won't be dependent on any given object's vertex structure or material.
 This means you can easily control how many pipeline variants result from those particular values, and it's likely to be tightly correlated with how many different types of render passes (color, shadow, post-process, etc) your application uses.

 Next up are values that are dependent on the **vertex data layout** of your geometry.
-As we've already seen from the code snippets above, these are values like the number and order of buffers and attributes, their strides, formats, and offsets, and the primitive topology.
-Every mesh that you render that formats its vertex buffer differently than the others will need it's own variant of a pipeline, even if everything else is the same.
+As we've already covered, these are values like the number and order of buffers and attributes, their strides, formats, and offsets, and the primitive topology.
+Every mesh you render that formats its vertex buffer differently than the others will need it's own variant of a pipeline, even if everything else is the same.
 For this reason it's best if you can normalize the structure of your vertex data as much as possible, though that may be difficult depending on where your assets come from.
-We'll talk about this more below.
-Additionally, if the mesh is animated or has other specialized effects it's likely to need a different variant of the pipeline both for the additional vertex data streams and the animation logic in the shader.
+Additionally, if the mesh has is animated or has other specialized effects it's likely to need a different variant of the pipeline both for the additional vertex data streams and the animation logic in the shader.

 Finally, the remainder of the values are likely to come from your **material**.
 It's common that a renderer may support multiple different types of materials which require entirely different shaders to achive.
 For example, a Physically Based Rendering (PBR) surface vs. one that is unaffected by lighting ("fullbright" or "unlit").
 But within groups of the same type of material only a few flags should affect the pipeline definition.
 A material being double sided will determine the cull mode, for example, and materials that are partially transparent will affect the blend modes of the color targets, as well as maybe alpha-to-coverage settings.
 Generally these should be pretty minimal, though, and the majority of your material information should be captured as texture or buffer data and supplied by a bind group.

-It's worth mentioning that the code of the vertex and fragment shader modules sit in a strange place where they can be influenced by all three of those aspects, which can make it seem like another vector for increasing the number of pipelines in use, but you can get away with suprisingly few variants of your shader code itself by relying more on branching and looping, something that GPUs have gotten quite good at over the years.
+It's worth mentioning that the code of the vertex and fragment shader modules sit in a strange place where they can be influenced by all three of those aspects, which can make it seem like another vector for increasing the number of pipelines in use, but you can get away with suprisingly few variants of your shader code itself by relying more on supplying defaults in bind groups and making use of branching and looping in shaders.
 Again, we'll talk about this more below.

-## Part 3: Identifying duplicate pipelines
+### Identifying duplicate pipelines

-Up to this point the render pipelines created by our code have only really taken into account the vertex data layout (buffer layout and primitive topology).
+Up to this point the render pipelines created by our code have only taken into account the vertex data layout (buffer layout and primitive topology).
 So that's where we'll start when looking for duplicate pipelines.

 The way I approach this is with a very simplistic caching mechanism.
 First, we collect all of the arguments that the pipeline needs in order to render correctly and put them in a "pipeline arguments" object.
+(Be sure to only put what you need to create the pipeline in this object, as every difference will result in a new pipeline!)

 ```js
 function getPipelineArgs(primitive, buffers) {